McDonald’s Quarter Pounders: 100 Percent Fresh Beef Brings Frozen Meat Confusion

 A Quarter Pounder meal at your local McDonald’s will taste better soon, at least that’s the hope that’s coming along with the below announcement from McDonald’s.
-As seen via the McDonald’s Twitter account, McDonald’s announced that all of their Quarter Pounders at most of their eateries will be cooked with fresh beef, which has led many people to ask what kind of meat McDonald’s was using in their Quarter Pounders prior to their announcement.
+As seen via the McDonald’s Twitter account, McDonald’s announced that all of their Quarter Pounders at most of their eateries would be cooked with fresh beef, which has led many people to ask what kind of meat McDonald’s was using in their Quarter Pounders before their announcement.
 However, a further read into the topic shows that McDonald’s plans to use fresh beef that has never been frozen for their Quarter Pounders, with the Quarter Pounders being cooked fresh to order as McDonald’s customers order the burgers.

 Today we've announced that by mid-2018, all Quarter Pounder burgers at the majority of our restaurants will be cooked with fresh beef. pic.twitter.com/Bdf99ALlxw